Dafz-7/playgroundrepo/README.md

-Welcome to my programming journey.
+Welcome to my programming and coding journey.